 Hiking has a lot of physical and mental benefits for you.
 Research has shown that hiking can help with anxiety and severe depression.
 Another study also shows that hiking can reduce the risk of cancer, cardiovascular disease, and diabetes.
 It improves your cardio fitness as your heart will have to work harder when you go on a hike.

-Dogs can be a great companion for outdoor activities.
-Speaking of outside dogs, there are 10 breeds we recommend that can join you on your outdoor adventures and keep up with your pace.
+Dogs can be a great companion for outdoor activities, and there are 10 breeds we recommend that can join you on your outdoor adventures and keep up with your pace.
 While all the dogs on this list are large, there are also small size dogs that can be a great hiking partner.

 1. Labrador Retriever

-Lab originated from Newfoundland, a northern province of Canada back in the 1500s.
-Labs are medium to large breeds, they were owned by fishermen and used as working dogs to help with catching and retrieving fish.
+Lab originated from Newfoundland, a northern province of Canada, back in the 1500s.
+Labs are medium to large breeds owned by fishermen and used as working dogs to help catch and retrieve fish.
 Their water repellent coat and webbed paws made them great for these jobs.
-They come in 3 colours, yellow, black and chocolate.
+They come in 3 colors, yellow, black and chocolate.

 2. Australian Shepherd

-Australian Shepherd, a medium size herding dog also known as “Aussies”.
+Australian Shepherd, a medium-size herding dog also known as “Aussies”.
 You might be thinking their origin is Australia due to its name.
-Surprisingly, it originated from Western United States.
-Disney has made a movie for Aussies called “Stub” and has since rose its popularity.
-They typically weigh from 35 to 70 pounds, live around 12 to 15 years and have a variety of colour combinations.
+Surprisingly, they originated from the Western United States.
+Disney has made a movie for Aussies called “Stub” and has since risen its popularity.
+Typically weigh from 35 to 70 pounds, live around 12 to 15 years, and have various color combinations.

 With Aussies’ intelligent, hyperactive, and energetic temperament, you will need to keep them occupied.
 They are eager and are great at dog sports like dog agility.
 They require daily outdoor activities such as walking, running, and Frisbee games.
 Their strong work drive makes Aussies one of the best dogs for hiking.